odys-z/hello/docs/_sources/index.rst.txt

   .. note:: This document is not recommended used as a tutorial.

-  .. attention:: Lecture 2 - 8 is upcoming ...
+  .. attention:: Lecture 2 - 8 is upcoming and will been re-arranged ...
 ..

 Contents: